locbqvmo/practice/html-css/requirement.md

 - Use Semantic HTML and Atomic CSS
 - Use CSS Variables
 - Have at least one animation in your web page
-- Only use HTML and CSS, no Javascript at this point
+- Only need to use very minimal Javascript at this point
 - BONUS: Fully responsive